From veering triangulations to link spaces and back again

-However, the exotic transverse taut structures in \refexa{FlatDSS} each have uncountably many compatible circular orders.
-This raises several questions: Suppose that $(M, \calT, \alpha)$ is a transverse taut triangulation.
-What are necessary and sufficient conditions on $\alpha$ to ensure there is a unique compatible order?
+However, from \refthm{Exotic} we have that the exotic transverse taut structures (of~\cite[Proposition~6.8]{FuterGueritaud13}) each have uncountably many compatible circular orders.
+This raises several questions: Suppose that we are given a three-manifold equipped with a transverse taut ideal triangulation.
+What are necessary and sufficient conditions on the taut structure to ensure there is a unique compatible circular order?
 Is this property decidable?
-Is there a transverse taut ideal triangulation $(M, \calT, \alpha)$ that admits \emph{no} compatible orders? \end{question}
+Is there a transverse taut ideal triangulation that admits \emph{no} compatible circular orders? \end{question}

-\section{Geography of taut triangulations}
+\chapter{Geography of taut triangulations}

 In this section, after reviewing material on \emph{train tracks}, we introduce the new concepts of \emph{landscapes}, \emph{continents}, and \emph{continental exhaustions}.